 Marshall has exhibited widely throughout Europe and the United States since the late 1970s and early 1980s.
+In 2018, Kerry James Marshall: Collected Works was presented at the Rennie Museum in Vancouver and Kerry James Marshall: Works on Paper at The Cleveland Museum of Art.
+His site-specific outdoor sculpture A Monumental Journey was also permanently installed in Hansen Triangle Park in downtown Des Moines, Iowa.
+From 2016 to 2017, Kerry James Marshall: Mastry, the first major museum survey of the artist’s work, was on view at the Museum of Contemporary Art Chicago, followed by The Met Breuer, New York, and the Museum of Contemporary Art, Los Angeles.
 In 2015, he created a large-scale mural specifically for the High Line, marking the artist’s first public commission in New York.
-Titled Above the Line, the mural was based on a previous composition from his cartoon strip RHYTHM MASTR, which belongs to his Dailies series.
 In 2013, his work was the subject of a major survey entitled Kerry James Marshall: Painting and Other Stuff.
 The exhibition was first on view at the Museum van Hedendaagse Kunst Antwerpen in Antwerp.
-In 2014, it traveled to the Kunsthal Charlottenborg in Copenhagen, and was co-hosted by two venues in Spain, the Fundació Antoni Tàpies in Barcelona and the Museo Nacional Centro de Arte Reina Sofía in Madrid.
+In 2014, it traveled to the Kunsthal Charlottenborg in Copenhagen and was co-hosted by two venues in Spain, the Fundació Antoni Tàpies in Barcelona and the Museo Nacional Centro de Arte Reina Sofía in Madrid.

-Marshall is the 2016 recipient of the Rosenberger Medal given by The University of Chicago for outstanding achievement in the creative and performing arts.
-In 2014, Marshall was the recipient of the Wolfgang Hahn Prize, an award given annually by the Gesellschaft für Moderne Kunst at the Museum Ludwig in Cologne.
+In 2023, the Royal Academy, London elected the artist as an Honorary Royal Academician.
+Marshall received the 2019 W. E. B. Du Bois Medal, which is considered Harvard University's highest honor in the field of African and African American studies.
+In 2016, the artist was the recipient of the Rosenberger Medal given by The University of Chicago for outstanding achievement in the creative and performing arts.
+In 2014, he received the Wolfgang Hahn Prize, an award given annually by the Gesellschaft für Moderne Kunst at the Museum Ludwig in Cologne.
 In 2013, he was one of seven new appointees named to President Barack Obama's Committee on the Arts and the Humanities.
 Other prestigious awards include a 1997 grant from the MacArthur Foundation and a 1991 fellowship from the National Endowment for the Arts.